promplate/hmr/docs/reactive/derived.md

 # Derived & Memoized

-Lazy computations with dependency tracking.
+Lazy computations with dependency tracking and caching.
+Derived represents optimized data pipelines where values are cached if dependencies remain unchanged—computation is lazy and idempotent.

 ```python
 from reactivity import signal, derived, memoized